carbonext-tech/api-b2b-docs/docs/core-concepts/applications.md

 **Response attributes**

-Attribute   | Description
+Attributes   | Description
 --------- | ------
-items | An array of paginated orders from the customer
+Items | An array of paginated orders from the customer

 ### Example Request